Ketchikan BEACH Monitoring Program

 What are the potential sources of bacteria?

-Potential bacteria sources present along the Ketchikan coast include: boats in harbor and launch areas, cruise ships, private watercraft and ferries, individual septic tanks, private and/or public sewer treatment system outfall(s), public treatment system emergency bypasses, sewer line breaks, pet feces, and wildlife.
+Potential bacteria sources present along the Ketchikan coast include: boats in harbor and launch areas, small cruise ships, private watercraft and ferries, individual septic tanks, private and/or public sewer treatment system outfall(s), public treatment system emergency bypasses, sewer line breaks, pet feces, and wildlife.

 Is there evidence that cruise ships are a source of bacterial contamination?